A Housing Benefit overpayment happens when we have paid you (or someone else on your behalf) benefit which you are not entitled to.

 Always read your notification letters to check that the information we have used to calculate your housing benefit is correct.

-If you notice any errors you must let us know within a month of the letter date.
+If you notice any errors you must let us know within a month of the date on your letter.

 Change in circumstances

-You must tell us about any changes in your circumstances as soon as you're aware of them.
-Please call us on 020 8726 7000 between 9am and 4pm Monday to Friday, or email us at email@example.com to check if your benefits are affected.
+You must tell us about any changes in your circumstances as soon as you are aware of them.

 Who repays the overpayment?